Georgian dance: Khorumi (ხორუმი)

-Adjaruli (აჭარული)
+Acharuli (აჭარული)

-Adjaruli also originated in Adjara, which is where it gets its name.
-Adjaruli is distinguished from other dances with its colorful costumes and the playful mood that simple but definite movements of both men and women create on stage.
-The dance is characterized with graceful, soft, and playful flirtation between the males and females.
-Unlike Kartuli, the relationship between men and women in this dance is more informal and lighthearted.
+Acharuli is a bright and cheerful dance that originates from the Adjara region of Georgia.
+It portrays playful flirtation between men and women.
+The mood of the dance is relaxed, joyful, and lively, with dancers wearing colorful costumes, predominantly featuring the color red.
+Unlike the Kartuli dance, the interaction between men and women in Acharuli is more relaxed and informal.

 Partsa (ფარცა)

 Partsa originated in Guria and is characterized by its fast pace, rhythm, festive mood, and colorfulness.
-Partsa mesmerizes the audience with not only speed and gracefulness, but also with "live towers."
+Partsa mesmerizes the audience with not only speed and gracefulness, but also with "live towers".

 Kazbeguri (ყაზბეგური)

 Kazbeguri originated in the Kazbegi Municipality in Caucasus Mountains of Georgia.
-The dance was created to portray relatively cold and rough atmosphere of the mountains, shown through the vigor and the strictness of the movements and foot stomping.
+The dance was created to portray the cold and rough climate of the mountains, shown through the vigor and the strictness of the movements and foot stomping.
 This dance is performed mainly by men.
-Costumes are a long black coloured shirt, black trousers, a pair of black boots, and black headgear.
-Musical instruments include bagpipes, a panduri, a changi, and drums.
+Costumes are long black coloured shirts, black trousers, pairs of black boots, and black headgear.
+Musical instruments include bagpipes, panduri, a changi, and drums.

 Khanjluri (ხანჯლური)

-Khanjluri is based on the idea of competition.
-Khanjluri is one of those dances.
-In this dance, shepherds, dressed in red chokhas (traditional men's wear) compete with each other in the usage of daggers and in performing complicated movements.
-One performer replaces another, and the courage and skill overflow on stage.
-Since Khanjluri involves daggers and knives, it requires tremendous skill and practice on the part of the performers.
+Khanjluri is based on the idea of competition and war.
+In this dance, shepherds, dressed in red chokhas (traditional men's wear) compete with each other in dagger skills and in performing complicated movements.
+One performer replaces another, and courage and skill are showcased.
+Since Khanjluri involves daggers and knives, it requires tremendous practice on the part of the performers.